bglamadrid/bglamadrid/README.md

 - Angular frontend
 - Spring Boot backend

-At some point in the future I aim to deep dive into, in no particular order:
-- Docker & containerization
-- Cybersecurity
-- DevOps
-- File systems (language-agnostic)
-- Rust
-- Go
-- Python
-- C

 It's all a lot of work, a long roadmap indeed.
 Let's not stay put; **Let's GET to IT!!!**